ombima56/chaikin/README.md

 An interactive visualization of Chaikin's curve subdivision algorithm implemented in Rust using the minifb window library.

 ## System Requirements
+* You need to have Rust installed in your machine.

 ### Linux Dependencies
 To run this application on Linux, you need the following system packages: